 However, Thai massage is not the best choice for first-time spa-goers.
 Why?
 First, you're going to being lying on a futon with a therapist crouched over you, pressing on your legs, just to start.
 They might use the weight of their body to move your body into various positions to achieve passive stretching.

-A lot of what they therapist does is unusual and unexpected -- and you have to feel comfortable enough with bodywork that you can relax while they're doing it.
-If taking off your clothes to get a Swedish massage is an issue, try reflexology -- therapist is working just on your feet, but the benefits are felt throughout the body.
+A lot of what they therapist does is unusual and unexpected — and you have to feel comfortable enough with bodywork that you can relax while they're doing it.
+If taking off your clothes to get a Swedish massage is an issue, try reflexology — the therapist is working just on your feet, but the benefits are felt throughout the body.